 A state agency or institution of higher education may require that an employee's request for leave due to a serious health condition affecting the employee or a covered family member be supported by a health care provider's certification.
 The employer may also request, at the employer's expense, second and third medical opinions.
 In addition, the employer may require periodic recertification of a serious health condition.
-An employer may use a health care provider, a human resource professional, a leave administrator, or a management official-but not the employee's direct supervisor-to authenticate or clarify a medical certification of a serious health condition.
+An employer must use a health care provider, a human resource professional, a leave administrator, or a management official-but not the employee's direct supervisor-to authenticate or clarify a medical certification of a serious health condition.
+Realth condition.

 If the family and medical leave is for a qualifying exigency, an employer may require a statement or description, signed by the employee, of appropriate facts regarding the qualifying exigency for which family medical leave is requested, including information on the type of qualifying exigency.
+169

 If the family and medical leave is to care for a covered service member, also known as military caregiver leave, an employer may require an employee to obtain a certification completed by an authorized health care provider of the covered service member.
-Included in the documentation should be a statement or description of appropriate medical facts, sufficient to support the need for leave, regarding the covered service member's health condition for which FMLA leave is requested.
+Included in the documentation should be a statement or description of appropriate medical facts, sufficient to support the need for